-(a) IN GENERAL.-Each order issued under this subtitle shall contain the terms and conditions prescribed in this section.

-(b) NATIONAL PROCESSOR ADVERTISING AND PROMOTION BOARD.-

-(1) ESTABLISHMENT.-The order shall establish a National Processor Advertising and Promotion Board to administer the order.

-(2) SERVICE TO THE ENTIRE INDUSTRY.-In administering the order, the Board shall carry out programs and projects that will provide maximum benefit to the fluid milk industry and promote only fluid milk products.
+- (a) IN GENERAL.-Each order issued under this subtitle shall contain the terms and conditions prescribed in this section. - (b) National Processor Advertising and Promotion Board.- - (1) ESTABLISHMENT.-The order shall establish a National Processor Advertising and Promotion Board to administer the order. - (2) Service to the entire industry.-In administering the order, the Board shall carry out programs and projects that will provide maximum benefit to the fluid milk industry and promote only fluid milk products.
 The Board shall, to the extent practicable, ensure that advertising coverage in each region is proportionate to the funds collected from each region.

-(3) REGIONS.-The Secretary shall establish not less than 12 nor more than 15 regions in order to ensure appropriate geographic representation on the Board.
+(3) REGIONS.-The Secretary shall establish not less than 12 nor more than 15 regions in order to ensure appropriate general in the Board.